christinabuster/restock/README.md

 Future feature implementations will be:

-1. Adding incoming wholesale orders to update inventory when new shipment arrive and outgoing orders/customer purchases.
+1. Adding incoming wholesale orders to update inventory when new shipments arrive and outgoing orders/customer purchases.

 2. Create low inventory alerts for when inventory is getting close to selling out.

 3. Create purchase orders when a user gets a low inventory alert.

-4. Creating a product reports feature to see how fast inventory moves and how much each item grosses in a period of time.
+4. Create a product report feature to see how fast inventory moves and how much each item grosses in a period of time.

 Setup: